andreykurenkov/emailinsight/README.md

 # emailinsight
 Just a place to store my scripts/code for tinkering with email data.
 Eventually may make it into more of a visualization/insight tool.

+If you want to use this as the starting point for your own experimentation with emails, the files that have most of the logic are kerasClassify.py and kerasExperiment.py.
+The former has functions related to creating the dataset and the classifiers, and the later has functions for running tests and reporting results.
+There is no public dataset to try this with, since I used my own gmail archive when developing this, but you can export your own emails and try this with them.
+The get_emails function in kerasClassify is hard coded to just look in the current directory, but you can modify it as needed - in general, the code is for you to use an inspiration but is not really more than a collection of scripts I wrote up.